Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 Claude and ChatGPT for HR Writing

 General-purpose AI assistants are often the most underused tools in HR document creation.
-A skilled HR professional with strong prompt habits can use Claude or ChatGPT to draft onboarding checklists, policy summaries, manager guides, performance review frameworks, and employee communication templates in a fraction of the time it would take to write from scratch.
+An HR professional with strong prompt habits can use Claude or ChatGPT to draft onboarding checklists, policy summaries, manager guides, performance review frameworks, and employee communication templates in a fraction of the time it takes to write from scratch.

 Example HR document prompt: